Skip to main content Skip to main navigation Skip to search

 • regulating, investigating, and enforcing compliance through regular checks, ongoing monitoring, investigating concerns, potential breaches or irregularities, and taking action where required

-• auditing, at least annually, approved certifying bodies, including witness audits and full compliance checks, informed by risk analysis
+• auditing approved certifying bodies, at least annually, including witness audits and full compliance checks, informed by risk analysis

 • conducting random audits of approved certifying bodies